uffe/awesome-react-components/readme.md

 This need is totally an exception and a mis-use of Needs.

-This is essentially a to-do list of libraries missing a Need.
-Please create them!*
+This is essentially a list of libraries missing a Need (yet).*

  - [react-designer](https://github.com/fatiherikli/react-designer) - Easy to configure, lightweight, editable vector graphics in your react components.
  - [react-images-uploader](https://github.com/aleksei0807/react-images-uploader) - React.js component for uploading images to the server.